KacperCedro/SPAML/README.md

-# SPL
+# SPAML
-SPL stands for Simple Phisics Library
+SPL stands for Simple Physics And Math Library